 The science behind derma rolling is simple.
 Derma rolling causes punctures in your scalp that release collagen required for hair growth.

-Studies show that micro-needling devices like derma rollers enhance dermal absorption and prove to be effective particularly for men facing excessive hair loss and male pattern baldness.
+Studies show that micro-needling devices like derma rollers enhance dermal absorption and prove effective, particularly for men facing excessive hair loss and male pattern baldness.

-Your skin, whether on your body or scalp has a barrier to protect itself from everyday dirt, gunk, and pollution.
+Whether on your body or scalp, your skin has a barrier to protect itself from everyday dirt, gunk, and pollution.

 To oil your hair after derma rolling essentially means that the skin’s barrier is more porous.